Skip to main content

 Actions available currently for the 'Asite' connector are:

-Set File Metadata - Click here to obtain the steps of defining the file's metadata.
+Set File Metadata - Click here to obtain the steps for defining the file's metadata.

-Create File - Click here to obtain the steps to upload a file in another system via the Asite connector
+Create File - Click here to access the steps for uploading a file to another system via the Asite connector.

 Get File Content - Click here to obtain the steps to download a file.

-Please note that 'Set File Metadata' is mandatory before you can perform the 'Create File' action.
+Note: You must perform the 'Set File Metadata' action before you can perform the 'Create File' action.

 18. Let's download a file by using the action 'Get File Content'

-Now, select 'Get File Content' as the action to be performed when the above trigger is executed.
+Now, you can choose 'Get File Content' as the action to be performed when the above trigger is executed.

 19. It will open a text box for entering the Download File URL.

 22. The selected 'DirectLink' will auto-populate in the 'URL Selection' field.
-This direct link will enable pushing the file content from Asite to a selected external service depending on the configuration.
-At this stage, pushing files with limited sizes up to 100 MB is only supported via Microsoft Flow.
+Depending on the configuration, this direct link will facilitate the transfer of the file content from Asite to a selected external service.
+Currently, this is supported for files with limited size up to 100 MB via Microsoft Flow.

 Once done, click '+ New Step' to continue.

-For this, we need to upload this file to Sharepoint.
-In this step, we need to select the connector provided by Sharepoint.
-Use the search option to find the required connector.
+To accomplish this, we must upload a file to SharePoint.
+In this step, we need to select the connector provided by SharePoint.
+If need be, you can use the search option to find the connector.

 26. In the 'Create File' step, enter details as follows:

-Site Address - Search and select a Sharepoint site address from the available dropdown option.
+Site Address - Search and select a SharePoint site address from the dropdown menu.

-Folder Path - Click on the folder icon and select the concerned folder where the file needs to be saved.
+Folder Path - Click the folder icon and select the folder where the file needs to be saved.

 File Name - Search and select 'FileName' from the dynamic content popup.